Real situations where self-custody alone is not enough

 During normal use, your assets stay in your wallet.

 Some situations need money fast.
 The issue is not ownership.
-It is whether the usual approval path is still available when the money is needed now.
+It is whether the usual way to make the money available is still there when it is needed now.

-Legal costs can already have a clear release path.
+Legal costs can already have a defined path.

 A medical reserve can already be set aside for that moment.